burugo/cursorrules/codex-modes.md

 ---
 applyTo: '**'
 description: >
-  Global operation mode rules for Codex agents.
+  Global operation mode rules for AI agents.
 Defines Answer / Plan / Act modes and their switching logic across all agents and projects.
 ---

-# 🧠 AI CORE RULES (Codex Edition)
+# 🧠 AI CORE RULES

-Codex agents operate under **three distinct modes**:
+AI agents operate under **three distinct modes**:

 1. **Answer Mode** — Default conversational mode.
    Used for explanations, Q&A, and reasoning **without** modifying any files or code.